Great Champions League one-nation knockout ties

 2009/10 quarter-finals

-The only time two French teams have ever met in the knockout stages ended with Lyon edging an entertaining quarter-final.
+The first time two French teams met in the knockout phase ended with Lyon edging an entertaining quarter-final.
 Les Gones took a two-goal advantage into the second leg after a 3-1 win at home, but Bordeaux reduced the deficit on the stroke of half-time through Marouane Chamakh.
 The home team piled the pressure on, but Lyon doggedly held on to reach the semi-finals for the first time in their history.
-"It was very hard," Lyon defender Jean-Alain Boumsong told UEFA.com.
+"It was very hard," Lyon defender Jean-Alain Boumsong told UEFA.
 "We needed to show all of our character."
 His side lost 4-0 on aggregate to Bayern in the next round.

 Real Madrid 0-2 Barcelona